Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/3-Parsing/Parsing-Theory-I.md

 > #### **Challenge #13**
 ---
->Read a multiple sequence FASTA file and write to a new file only the records from Homo sapiens.
+>Read the multiple sequence FASTA file `sprot_prot.fasta` and write to a new file only the records from Homo sapiens.
 >
 ---